Mrsasayo/workshop_git/README.md

-# Proyecto ETL: Carga de Datos de Airbnb
+# ETL Project: Airbnb Data Loading

-Este proyecto es un proceso ETL (Extract, Transform, Load) que tiene como objetivo cargar y transformar datos de Airbnb para su posterior análisis.
-En esta primera etapa, nos enfocamos en la carga de datos desde un archivo CSV a una base de datos PostgreSQL.
+This project is an ETL (Extract, Transform, Load) process aimed at loading and transforming Airbnb data for subsequent analysis.
+In this initial stage, we focus on loading data from a CSV file into a PostgreSQL database.

-## Estructura del Proyecto
+## Project Structure

-El proyecto está organizado de la siguiente manera:
+The project is organized as follows:

 Proyecto_ETL:           .gitignore, credentials.json, README.md